PPC vs SEO | Digital Rhetoric Guide 2022

 - Website value needs to be increased.

 On the other hand, PPC is using the same search engine to run your ads.
 It is when users search for a product or service by typing in your targeted keywords.
-The most favoured platforms for PPC are Google Adwords, Facebook advertising and Bing ads.
+The most favored platforms for PPC are Google Adwords, Facebook advertising and Bing ads.

 Use PPC if the circumstances are such: